 The former’s the most famous among Phrae’s temples, and it clearly showed during my visit as it was the only one filled with people.
 The main stupa was being renovated when I visited but I thought the grand staircase that led to the temple on a hill was quite imposing and made the 3 kilometer trip to see this temple worth it.
 The Buddha image inside the prayer hall was also quite impressive, as it’s set against a wall of murals.

 The other temple, Wat Phra That Suthon Mongkhon Khiri is not at all listed in the guidebooks but it was to me, one of the most impressive temples that I had ever seen in Thailand.
 It is situated 12 kilometers from town, on the highway going to Lampang.
 Never mind that it was dark and overcast when I visited, the stupa, consisting of several small golden towers, was a sight to behold as was the glittering main prayer hall.
 The temple itself is made up of several buildings and is a mixture of architectural styles.

 I got to Phrae by bus from Nan (a 2 hour journey).
 Otherwise, there are domestic flights from Bangkok via Nok Air.

 Where I Stayed

 I stayed at the Phoom Thai Garden Hotel, a well-appointed option around 10 minutes walk from the walled city.
 They provide free transfers to/from airport or bus terminal and room rates start from 1,300 Baht per night.
-The hotel has a nice swimming pool.
+The hotel has a nice swimming pool and some rooms have connecting terraces.
 While there is no concierge per se, I found the front desk to be highly helpful and spot on in recommending places especially on places to eat and transport options.
-You can book this hotel here.
+You can comparre the best prices for this hotel HERE.